-- 1 If you are rack-mounting the MAX, insert the unit in the rack and secure it.
-If you are not rack-mounting the MAX, place it where you can have full access to the front and back panels. - 2 Connect your VT100 terminal or workstation with VT100 terminal emulation software to the MAX Control port, using the null-modem cable provided in your package.
+1 If you are installing the MAX in a rack, insert the unit in the rack and secure it.
+See the following figure.

+If you are not rack-mounting the MAX, place it where you can have full access to the front and back panels.

+Figure 2-3.
+Mounting the MAX in a rack

+2 Connect your VT100 terminal or workstation with VT100 terminal emulation software to the MAX Control port, using the null-modem cable provided in your package.

 Because you can configure the MAX without connecting it to your LAN or WAN, you can choose which section to read next.
-If you want to connect your LAN or WAN cables to the MAX, read the next section, "Connecting the MAX to your LAN or WAN" on page 2-3.
-Otherwise, you can skip to the section "Interpreting the MAX LEDs" on page 2-4 and connect the LAN or WAN cables at a later time.
+If you want to connect your LAN or WAN cables to the MAX, read the next section, "Connecting the MAX to your LAN or WAN" on page 2-4.
+Otherwise, you can skip to the section "Interpreting the MAX LEDs" on page 2-5 and connect the LAN or WAN cables at a later time.